bharatari/swyft-epsilon/SwyftOnline/README.md

 ##Authentication
 SwyftOnline is designed for token-based authentication.
 There are multiple mixins available to regulate routes by authentication status

+##Admin Utilities
+SwyftOnline provides components for building modular administrative interfaces.
+All administrative routes that use the admin-navigation component must have a currentRoute property within their controller.
 ##HTML Helpers
 ###Decimal Rendering
 The `render-decimal` and `render-decimal-simple` helpers aid in rendering decimal values properly.
 This is especilally useful when rendering prices, so that a value of 2.3 will appear as 2.30.